sqlobject/sqlobject/ANNOUNCE.rst

 What is SQLObject
 =================

-SQLObject is an object-relational mapper.
+SQLObject is a free and open-source (LGPL) Python object-relational mapper.
 Your database tables are described as classes, and rows are instances of those classes.
 SQLObject is meant to be easy to use and quick to get started with.

 SQLObject supports a number of backends: MySQL/MariaDB (with a number of DB API drivers: ``MySQLdb``, ``mysqlclient``, ``mysql-connector``,